Juicer.io Logo

 • Social Media Usage: Repeated actions, task completion, feature usage, feature duration, devices used, etc.

-• Qualitative Social Media Data: User attention, heatmaps (clicks, scroll, mouse movement data), time on site/time on app, etc.
+• Qualitative Social Media Data: User attention, heatmaps (clicks, scroll, mouse movement data), time on site/time on the app, etc.

 Social Media Engagement Data

-The engagement data collected and measured by social media networks is tracking how users interact with their social media platform, third-party sites, and their advertisers’ platforms.
+The engagement data collected and measured by social media networks tracking how users interact with their social media platform, third-party sites, and their advertisers’ platforms.
 Here are some examples of social media engagement data metrics gathered about users:

 • Website and Mobile App Interactions: Website visits, app stickiness, most viewed pages, user flow, traffic sources, etc.